STARTING YOUR LAWN OFF RIGHT

 Another consideration, at this time while the grass is dormant, should be post emergent herbicides for cool season or “broadleaf” weeds.
 Applying a broadleaf weed killer during the dormant season greatly increases the accuracy of a weed control program and reduces the risk of harming beneficial grass species.
 This is especially true of hard to kill species such as nutsedge, crabgrass, and dallisgrass.

 Aerating the lawn in the early spring helps to relieve compaction issues and gives the root system of your lawn some stimulation.
 Although you will want to wait until after any threat of freeze to apply fertilizers, aeration increases the success and effectiveness of the first fertilizer application.
 As the spring rains begin, aeration allows pore space in the lawn to better absorb water and reduce run-off.

 MOWING & MAINTENANCE

 Mowing the lawn at the right time is beneficial to the health of not only the grass, but its root system as well.
 Mowing should begin around the first or second week of March.
 Mowing at this time does several, helpful things.
-First, it pulls the excess thatch where insects and fungi hibernate in the winter, up to the top to be more easily removed and disposed of.
+First, it pulls the excess thatch where insects and fungi hibernate in the winter, up to the top to be removed.
 Next, taking a small amount of grass clippings off the top stimulates root activity and aides in an even and uniform green-up.
 Finally, it leaves the lawn looking fresh and clean of debris.

-Following these simple hints will greatly increase your chances of realizing an expert level of lawn performance from your turf-grass.
+Following these simple hints will greatly increase your chances of realizing expert level lawn performance from your grass.
 As spring approaches and the growing season with it, hiring a lawn care provider, like Mow Managers, to perform these essential steps is a great way to make sure your lawn stays on a maintenance schedule as time and attention is of the utmost essence.
-We hope these tips from our lawn care professionals get you excited about your lawn this year
+We hope these tips from our lawn care professionals get you excited about your lawn this year!